atcol/weave/README.md

 ## Motivation

-Chaos is an experiment to understand the idea of parameterising unpredictability when integrating with actions -- system calls, anything "IO-like" be it local or remote -- using several concepts:
+Chaos is an experiment to understand the idea of parameterising unpredictability when integrating with actions using these concepts:

  * an action that encapsulates a side-effect
  * temporal and spatial parameters